Nursing Home Abuse and Negligence During COVID-19

 Our lawyers are actively investigating Covid-19 claims and keeping abreast of developments in this rapidly evolving area of litigation.

-The Law Offices of Jeffrey S. Glassman will conduct a thorough investigation of your Covid-19 claim and identify all potentially liable parties.
+The Jeffrey Glassman Injury Lawyers will conduct a thorough investigation of your Covid-19 claim and identify all potentially liable parties.
 Our attorneys will take a close look at the nursing home’s infection control efforts to identify any deficiencies.

 Nursing homes should be taking preventative measures to stop the spread of Covid-19, as well as other infectious diseases like tuberculosis and influenza.
 Some of those measures include properly disinfecting surfaces and medical equipment, requiring facility workers to wear gloves and other protective equipment and isolating patients with suspected or confirmed cases of Covid-19.